Do you require a specific undergraduate major?

 What are your GRE requirements?

-How high are the GPA and GRE scores of applicants that are admitted to your program?
+How high are the GPA scores of applicants that are admitted to your program?

 My undergraduate GPA is less than the required 3.0.
 Can I still be considered for admission to your program?